 ~ Mewlana Rumi, persian-turkish mystic from 13th century

-From the spiritual point of view the heart is the seat of the soul.
-Actually the soul is trying to penetrate the whole body, but in the heart it is at home.
+From the spiritual point of view, the heart is the seat of the soul.
+Actually, the soul is trying to penetrate the whole body, but in the heart, it is at home.
 Even then we mostly fail to see or feel her Light.
 We have to put out a lot of effort to achieve that.
-In fact this is the real reason why we meditate: to let the inner light of our soul reach to the physical level.
+In fact, this is the real reason why we meditate: to let the inner light of our soul reach the physical level.
 This Light slowly transforms our life.
 Sometimes we can even see this Light in the face of some people (we then say that they “shine”).

 „Write it on your heart that every day is the best day in the year.“

 ~ Ralph Waldo Emerson, American poet, 19th century

 As we mentioned at the beginning, the heart is the engine that transforms aspiration (our inner cry to always make steps forward and grow) to progress.
 We can look at progress as a continuous transformation of our instincts and desires from the animal world into their counterparts from the divine level.
 Fear is transformed into courage, insecurity into confidence, jealousy into a feeling of oneness, hate into love, etc. Well, we all know this from the fairy tales.
 Although in most fairy tales the hero already starts by having these good qualities and only uses them to overcome evil, while in our case we have to reach this state first.
 And achieve them inside ourselves first, not in others!
 So we have to become heroes and heroines as well 🙂